Javran/Thinking-dumps/sicp/ch05/5_3_storage_allocation_and_garbage_collection.md

 relation somewhere.
 This table is called **obarray**.
 And **interning** symbols refers to the process of replacing strings by unique pointers.

+### Implementing the primitive list operations

+See book for the actual implementation.

+This implementation assumes the availability of:

+* `vector-ref`
+* `vector-set`
+* `the-cars`
+* `the-cdrs`
+* `free` (a pointer that always points to a free space)

+### Implementing stacks

+Stacks are just lists.
+For efficient stack implementation, one usually uses separated vector to represent a stack, and pushing and popping are simply incrementing or decrementing a stack pointer.